decafCG/decaf/README.md

   Inside the C:\chromium\src\out\ that is already created, extract the downloaded chromium.
 The extracted files will be in folder titled _Default_.

   To run chromium, open the Windows PowerShell in administrator mode and change directory to C:\chromium\src\.
 Then run the command `.\out\Default\chrome.exe --no-sandbox`.
 This will launch chromium.
-Browse gaming platform such as Google Stadia and play the game.
+Browse gaming platform such as Google Stadia and start the game say Far Cry 5.

 ### Launcher Setup
   Launcher runs various components of Decaf such as game bot, FFmpeg, wireshark to collect the data.